-Homeowners insurance is a necessary factor in the overall cost of home ownership.
+Homeowners insurance is a necessary factor in the overall cost of homeownership.
 There is no one size fits all model for a policy, insurance underwriters price policies based upon the risk that they will assume.
 They consider factors like the house’s age, location, and condition, previous claims made on the property, and of course, the home’s value.

 Homeowners do have the ability to adjust things that may increase or reduce the premium.
 This is where you should be aware of the factors that are changing to ensure that you are still getting the coverage you need.
 These are some things to notice when comparing policies and quotes:

 - Deductible: This is the amount of money you have to pay before the insurance company will begin to pay for a covered incident.
-Choosing a policy with a higher deductibles will cost less but that will mean more out of own pocket costs if you do need to make a claim.
+Choosing a policy, with a higher deductible, will cost less but that will mean more out of own pocket costs if you do need to make a claim.
 It’s up to you as the homeowner to decide what’s best for your financial situation, but it’s always smart to consult with your agent as well.

 - Coverage limits: This is the maximum amount that a policy will pay for a covered peril.
 Different kinds of coverage have different limits.
 Maximum coverage for structures should be based on the cost to rebuild.
-Depending upon the age and location of the house, these might be higher than the cost of simply buying a comparable house.
+Depending on the age and location of the house, there might be higher than the cost of simply buying a comparable house.
 Home contents might only be covered for 50% of the limit for the entire home.
 You should check to see if your policy covers home contents at replacement value.
 Your standard coverage may also have strict limits for some items, like art or jewelry.
-If you have high value items like these that are outside of your coverage limits, you may need additional policy riders or should consider an umbrella policy.
+If you have high-value items like these that are outside of your coverage limits, you may need additional policy riders or should consider an umbrella policy.